nhaseley/site-week1-project1-flixster-starter/README.md

 #### Stretch Features

 - [ ] Deploy website using GitHub Pages.
-- [ ] Allow user to view more details about a movie within a popup.
+- [x] Allow user to view more details about a movie within a popup.
+* Half implemented, made the popup but was unable to extract the movie details for each card individually, due to my movieContainer.
-- [ ] Improve the user experience through CSS & animation.
+- [x] Improve the user experience through CSS & animation.
+* Added a popup menu when you click a button for movie details
 - [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
 - [x] Implement anything else that you can get done to improve the app functionality!

-What I added:
+Other features I added:
 * Toggle through pages (previous page AND next page), with accessibility
 * New movies are not added to the bottom, but to the page entirely (Movies from previous searches are wiped)